MicahOlson/gram_cracker/README.md

 ***

 ## Graphic User Interface
-* This program does not have a *graphic user interface* (GUI) and must be run in your system's terminal emulator
+* This program does not have a *graphic user interface* (GUI) and must be run in your system's terminal emulator.
 * If you would like to utilize a GUI for opening or editing this project's files, here are some **recommended code editors**:
   * [Visual Studio Code](https://code.visualstudio.com) - "Code editing.
 Redefined."
   * [Atom](https://atom.io) - "A hackable text editor for the 21st Century"
   * [SublimeText](https://www.sublimetext.com) - "A sophisticated text editor for code, markup and prose"
 ***

-## Bugs, Fixes and Future Improvements
+## Bugs, Fixes, and Future Improvements
 * This program has no known bugs.
 If you find a bug, please report it to me at the email address below.
-* There is no additional development scheduled for this program.
+* There are no feature enhancements currently scheduled for this program.
 ***

 ## License